ihortom/snowplow-wiki/setup-guide/3-setup-enrich/stream-enrich/GCP:-Setting-up-Stream-Enrich.md

 #### 4b. on a GCP instance

-To run the collector on a GCP instance, you'll first need to spin one up.
+To run Stream Enrich on a GCP instance, you'll first need to spin one up.
 There are two ways to do so:

 ##### 4b-1. via dashboard